KABSDTU/AwesomeButton/README.md

 I.e. `runaway//RUN AWAY!`, where the file is called `RUN AWAY!.wav` while the code for the sound will become `runaway`.
 Keep the code for the sound clip simple (no whitespaces/symbols/uppercase), and the name of the sound file without the `.wav` ending.

-A full setup for sounds and the server can be found [in this example](https://github.com/mktange/AwesomeButton/releases/download/1.0/ExampleSetup.zip)
+A full setup including sounds and the server executable can be found [in this example](https://github.com/mktange/AwesomeButton/releases/download/1.0/ExampleSetup.zip)

 Setup
 -----